florian-rieder/semantic-anchoring-memory/README.md

 ### Configuration
-Start by configuring which ontologies T-Boxes should be used as a world model, by editing the `ONTOLOGIES_PATHS` list to include any T-Box you might want.
+Start by configuring which ontologies T-Boxes should be used as a world model, by editing the `ONTOLOGIES_PATHS` list in `config.py` to include any T-Box you might want.
 Local files paths (in the `ontologies` directory) or URLs of networked resources can be used.

 Add your OpenAI API key to the environment variables using:
 ```bash